vitejs/awesome-vite/README.md

 - [vite-plugin-css-export](https://github.com/shixuanhong/vite-plugin-css-export) - Export variables from CSS to JS, and support nested rules.
 - [vite-plugin-optimize-css-modules](https://github.com/Simonwep/vite-plugin-optimize-css-modules) - Generate the smallest possible CSS-Classes when CSS-Modules are used.
 - [Vite-plugin-haxe](https://github.com/ciscoheat/vite-plugin-haxe) - Use Haxe when targeting JS, transforming `.hxml`.
+- [vite-plugin-generate-html](https://github.com/gedouu/vite-plugin-generate-html) - Generate `<script>` and `<link>` elements from entry files to serve Javascript and CSS bundles for your application.

 #### Helpers